EthicalTomas/CyberSec-Journey/README.md

 ### Networking Fundamentals
   - Learnt about wired network connectivity in Local Area Networks (LANs).
 I learnt how LANs work using hubs, bridges, and switches in business environments.
   - Learnt about wireless network connectivity in LANs, the ad hoc or infrastructure classes and using Wireless Access Points (WAPs) to connect to infrastructure mode networks.
+  - Learnt what Virtual LANs are and that the allow us to further segment or break down the network virtually.

 - [ ] Lab/Practice Session